Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 Choose the w11 driver when partitioning.

-Also, to continue without internet you may have to pree Shift+F10 and then enter OOBE\BYPASSNRO
+Also, to continue without internet you may have to press Shift+F10 and then enter OOBE\BYPASSNRO

 Network setup: